 Here is some practical advice to help deal with the potential impact of retainage on a project…

-1. Learn How the State and Federal Retainage Laws Work and the Contractual Details of the Project You’re Working On
+1. Learn How the State and Federal Laws Work and the Contractual Details of the Project You’re Working On

 On government projects, the retainage is usually pretty controlled.
 However, on private projects, the retainage is less controlled.
-The challenge with the private project laws is that those who need the retainage money the most won’t have the cash to fight for the penalties.
+The challenge with the private project laws is that those who need the money the most won’t have the cash to fight for the penalties.

-When you’re entering into a contract for a project where there will be retainage withheld, make sure you examine the terms to find out everything you possibly can about how the retainage will work.
+When you’re entering into a contract for a project where there will be money withheld, make sure you examine the terms to find out everything you possibly can about how the retainage will work.
 Confirm the percentages that will be withheld.

 Additionally, you should ask questions such as: